The signs of colic in horses!

 - Changes in urine output – many horses in pain will urinate frequently and in small amounts to try and relieve pressure.
 Lots of info on normal horse urine here, so you know what to look for.

 In pain or smelling something funny?
 This is the flehmen response.

 - Flehmen response.
 Sometimes for smelling, sometimes for pain.
 You guessed it, more on the flehmen response here.

 - Abnormal gut sounds – do you know what’s normal for your horse?
 Sometimes gut sounds get extra loud with colic, sometimes they disappear with colic.
 How to learn your horse’s gut sounds from this article.

 - High pulse rate.
 Knowing normal TPR for your horse is mandatory if you and your Vet are going to determine what’s abnormal for your horse.
-This is a known sign of your horse being in pain.
+Elevated heart rate and sometimes elevated respirations and temperature are signs of pain.

 - Excessive sweating.

-Basically speaking, you need to have your horse memorized and be able to spot even the most subtle cues that something is wrong.
-It’s totally OK and even encouraged to call your Vet at any time if you suspect colic.
+- It’s totally OK and even encouraged to call your vet at any time if you suspect colic.
 Then you can begin to formulate a treatment plan.
 I would much rather ask a question than let my horse suffer.